freak272/linux-sys-admin-journey/foundation/WhatIsLinux/note.md

    -creating processes
    -terminating processes
    -tracking processes
-the kernel is the only one that communicates with hardware. what is a linux os ? kernel and GNU tools make up a linux os. example of GNU tools :
+The kernel is the only one that communicates with hardware.

+what is a linux os ?
+kernel and GNU tools make up a linux os. example of GNU tools :
-1. core utilities :ls, cp, rm. cat, mkdir, etc
+1. core utilities :ls, cp, rm. cat, mkdir, etc.
-2. the shell, example - Bourne again shell (BASH)
+2. the shell, example - Bourne again shell (BASH).
-3. Development tools: example - GCC (GNU compiler collection)
+3. Development tools: example - GCC (GNU compiler collection).
-4. text editors : example - Emacs and nano
+4. text editors : example - Emacs and nano.

-what is a linux distribution ? it is a collection of the linux kernel, GNU tools, libraries and additional software packaged together to form a usable operating system. how they connect or work together : user & appications
+what is a linux distribution ? it is a collection of the linux kernel, GNU tools, libraries and additional software packaged together to form a usable operating system.

+How they connect or work together : user & appications
   (firefox, VS code)
     ↓(system call)